 Follow the links and see who is really behind them.
 All trails lead to foreign NGO’s and intelligence agencies.

-Saif al-Islam has repeatedly emphasized that they are not fighting against the Libyan people, but against particular terrorist groups, and denied accounts of government snipers shooting at protesters.
+Saif al-Islam has repeatedly emphasized that they are not fighting against the Libyan people, but against terrorist organizations.
+He explicitly refuted reports of government snipers shooting at protesters.

 Prensa Latina reports that Cuba rejected any maneuver by the UNHRC that entailed foreign military intervention in Libya and reiterated a call to Libyan authorities to remain calm in the face of threats and provocations.

-“We cannot accept the risk that this tragic situation is used to satisfy pro-intervention greed, strip the Libyan people of its sovereignty and take over their resources,” said Cuban permanent representative to the UNHRC in Geneva Rodolfo Reyes said.
+“We cannot accept the risk that this tragic situation is used to satisfy pro-intervention greed, strip the Libyan people of its sovereignty and take over their resources,” said Cuban permanent representative to the UNHRC in Geneva, Rodolfo Reyes.

-“We want the Libyan people to reach a prompt, peaceful, sovereign solution to the situation created there, without any kind of interference or foreign intervention, that secures the integrity of the Libyan nation”, said Reyes as he expressed the Cuban Government’s stand.
+“We want the Libyan people to reach a prompt, peaceful, sovereign solution to the situation created there, without any kind of interference or foreign intervention, that secures the integrity of the Libyan nation.”

 According to this report from Serbians living in Libya, the situation is calm and there is no sign of discontent.
 We must question all unverified media reports and ask whose agenda they serve.

-A most recent example of Washington propaganda comes from this Al Jazeera interview with Ibrahim Sharqieh of the Brookings Institute.
-He is deputy director of the Doha Center, a department within the AIPAC founded Saban Center division of Brookings.
+A recent example of Washington propaganda comes from this Al Jazeera interview with Ibrahim Sharqieh of the Brookings Institute.
+He is deputy director of the Doha Center, a department within the AIPAC-founded Saban Center division of Brookings.
 You can view their featured articles on “democracy promotion” in the Middle East here.